 Trappers' rendezvous on the Green River in Wyoming.
 The fur traders introduced the Indians to the white man's ways.
-William H. Jackson painting.
+William H. Jackson painting. usually proved impossible because of traditional intertribal animosities and the independence of thought and action that characterized Indian society.
+The last was rarely considered seriously.
+Sooner or later most of the tribes turned to the second, but few succeeded.
+For most groups, instead, the old culture simply disintegrated under the foreign onslaught-sometimes with, sometimes without, armed resistance-and left a void imperfectly and unhappily filled by parts of the conqueror's way of life.
 In the wake of the official Government explorers-Meriwether Lewis and William Clark, Zebulon Pike, Stephen H. Long-came the roving fur trappers.
 [The fur trade and associated sites are treated in Trappers, Traders, and Explorers, planned Volume IX in this series.]
 Spreading through the wilderness, they afforded the Indian his first sustained view of the whites.
 Generally he liked what he saw, for many of the trappers in fact "went Indian," adopting many Indian tools, techniques, customs, and values.
 But the trappers also presented only a blurred glimpse of the manners and customs of the white men.
-Free and company trappers roamed the West until the early 1840's, but the fur business came to be dominated by the fixed trading post, which relied on the Indian to do the actual fur gathering.
+Free and company trappers roamed the West until the early 1840's, but the fur business came